KEED

-KEED (1450 AM) is a commercial radio station licensed to serve Eugene, Oregon, United States.
+KEED (1450 AM) is a commercial radio station licensed to Eugene, Oregon, United States.
 The station is owned by Mielke Broadcasting Group.

 History

 According to Federal Communications Commission (FCC) records, KEED (Facility ID #40889) dates back to 1927.
 However, because the station inherited the KEED call sign in a 1966 call letter swap with the original KEED, it has traditionally traced its history to the debut of the original KEED in 1954.

 Original KEED on AM 1050

 In 1954, a new station in Eugene on AM 1050, with the call letters KRGA, was licensed to W. Gordon Allen.
 This station changed its call sign to KEED the next year.